-- Linear models are the mechanism by which the vast majority of all research questions will be answered - Is there an effect?
-Is this effect the same for everyone?
-Is the effect still there after considering something else? - A linear-models world view entails starting with the most traditional models, but from a different perspective - More intuitive: linear regression models - Because the focus is on the fixed effects in the model equation - > Less intuitive: analysis of variance in group-based designs - Because the focus is on cell and marginal mean differences (which are indirectly provided by the model fixed effects) - Both of these are flavors of the General Linear Model
+- Linear models are the mechanism by which the vast majority of all research questions will be answered - Is there an effect of a given predictor?
+Is that effect the same for everyone?
+Is the effect still there after considering something else? - A linear-models world view entails starting with the most traditional models, but from a different perspective - More intuitive: linear regression models - Because the focus is on the fixed effects in the model equation - > Less intuitive: analysis of variance in group-based designs - Because the focus is on cell and marginal mean differences (which are indirectly provided by the model fixed effects) - > Both of these are flavors of the General Linear Model